About Our Organization

 Lindy Hop began in the late 1920s in the dance halls of Harlem, NYC.
 Created by Black American dancers, the dance is rooted in the values and aesthetics of Black culture.
 Lindy Hop combines swinging rhythms & jazz steps, playful call-and-response, and dynamic footwork in a follow-lead partnership, danced to the incredible big band jazz music that was popular during this era.

-We at Hit That Jive are so grateful to be guests of Black American culture that created and influenced the music and dance that we enjoy.
+We at Hit That Jive are so grateful to be guests of Black American culture that created and influenced the music and dances that we enjoy.

 Collaboration

 Working with artists and organizations in our community is important to us.
-We partner with local organizations for events and projects, including Small Matters Productions
+We partner with local organizations for events and projects, including Fringe Theatre Adventures and Small Matters Productions.